heimrichhannot/contao-form-type-bundle/README.md

 ### Create a new form type

-Create a new class that extends `[AbstractFormType.php](src%2FFormType%2FAbstractFormType.php)` (recommended) or implements the `FormTypeInterface`.
+Create a new class that extends `AbstractFormType`.
 Register it as service with autoconfiguration enabled.

 A label can be set within `$GLOBALS['TL_LANG']['tl_form']['FORMTYPE']`: